benmatthewsed/nested-bca-bootstrap/README.md

-# tidyish-bca-bootstrap
+# Bootstrapping nested dataframes
-Mostly pipeable Bias-corrected and accelerated confidence intervals
+Bias-corrected and accelerated confidence intervals using `boot::boot()` on nested dataframes